MrModd/PiCoolFan-Manager/README.md

 This script is intended for OSes that adopt systemd.

-Before using this you must install i2c tools, because it requires "i2cset" command to operate.
+* Before using this you must install i2c tools, because it requires "i2cset" command to operate.
 On ArchLinux you can install them with:

 		~# pacman -S i2c-tools

-Python 3 is also required.
+* Python 3 is also required.
 On ArchLinux install it with:

 		~# pacman -S python

 ## How to install

-Clone this git repository and execute install.sh script with root permissions.
+Clone this git repository and execute install.sh script with root permissions:

+		~# ./install.sh install

 If you want to start the script on boot enable it with systemctl as described during installation process.
 Default configuration should be good for most people, anyway you can configure